afair/make_id/README.md

     MakeId.uuid_to_base(u, 10) #=> 29248580887982686871727313613986053372 (38 characters)
     MakeId.uuid_to_base(u, 62) #=> "fWJtuXEQJnkjxroWjkmei" (21 characters)

-The `snowflake_uuid` method provides a time-based identifier, great for sorting just as sequential numbers, but unique enough to fit the bill.

-    MakeId.snowflake_uuid # w> "66d735c6-0be2-6517-da69-57d440987c18"
-    u = MakeId.snowflake_uuid #=> "66d735e6-7ac4-8bfc-5af0-39b4e2c96b05"
-    #------------------------->eeeeeeee-uuuw-wwrr-rrrr-rrrrrrrrrrrr

 Note that some databases support a UUID type which makes storing UUID's easier, and since they are stored as a binary field, consume less space.

-Want a ISO-like readable timestamp in your UUID?
-The `snowflake_datetime_uuid` method combines elements of the snowflake id (below) and the human-readable ISO timestamp in the UUID.
-Also includes milliseconds, the "worker id" for the snowflake id, and a randomized 12-byte field.
-This could be useful for time-series records or when you need a slowflake ID but have a UUID column to fill.

-    MakeID.snowflake_datetime_uuid #=> "20240904-1418-5332-2000-3a38e61d5582"
-    #------------------------>YYYYMMDD-hhmm-ssuu-uwww-rrrrrrrrrrrr

-### Random Integer

-MakeId can return a random (8-byte by default) integer.
-You can request it returned in a supported base, and with an optional check_digit.
-Usually, you would use the integer returned, and call `int_to_base` to format for a URL or code.

-    MakeId.random_id() #=> 15379918763975837985
-    MakeId.random_id(base: 62, check_digit: true) #=> "2984biEwRT1"

 ### Nano Id